NBJIN/Project-2-/README.md

             - To provide a positive user experience.
             - Provide a game where the player can challenge themselves.
             - Provide a timer so that the player can see exactly how much time they have remaining to play the game.
             - Provide a score counter that keeps track of scores for the player.
+            - Advise the player when the game is completed.
         <br>
         <br>
         Target Audience